Raasi (film)

-Raasi is a 1997 Indian Tamil-language romantic drama film directed by Muraliappas and produced by Nic Arts, the company's first feature.
+Raasi (ராசி) is a 1997 Indian Tamil-language romantic drama film directed by Murali Abbas and produced by Nic Arts, the company's first feature.
 The film stars Ajith Kumar and Rambha with Prakash Raj and Vadivelu playing supporting roles.
 It was released on 18 April 1997.

 Plot

 This film is about the family of Kumar (Ajith Kumar) and his Uncle (Rambha's father) (Bala Singh).
 The problem between the two families start when Kumar is unable to spend too much money for an occasion in his uncle's family.
 Whether Kumar and Meena (Rambha) get united after solving out all the problems forms the crux of the story.

 Production

 Raasi is the first film produced by S. S. Chakravarthy's NIC Arts.
 Shilpa Shetty was initially approached to play the leading female role but her unavailability led to the producers selecting Rambha.

 Soundtrack

 Music was composed by Sirpy, with lyrics by Palani Bharathi.